brunosvx/brunosvx/README.md

 * 🏡 I’m from Brazil.

-* 📫 How to reach me brunosv137@gmail.com
+* 📫 How to reach me: brunosv137@gmail.com

 * 📚 Studying NodeJS